Groundwork: A Missouri Farm Family’s Transition to Regenerative Practices

 The Nieder family focused on three main goals to become more resilient for the future:

-Better Profits and Production: Neider Farms had a 65+ herd of purebred Black Angus cattle.
+• Better Profits and Production: Neider Farms had a 65+ herd of purebred Black Angus cattle.
 By changing how they moved their cattle (rotational grazing) and managed their grass, they improved their bottom line.
 Over two years, they cut diesel fuel costs by over 50% and feed costs by 16%.
-They also welcomed new income sources by adding pasture poulty and planting a fruit orchard.
+They also welcomed new income sources by adding pasture poultry and planting a fruit orchard.

-Community and Teaching: They built partnerships with local groups and markets, including hosting hands-on learning workshops with 4-H.
+• Stronger Community: They built partnerships with local groups and markets, including hosting hands-on learning workshops with 4-H.

 What the Guide Teaches